 The financial data identify the major groups and expenditure account codes for external funds expenditures.
-Historical expenditures and the proposed appropriations in these accounts in are shown over a four year period.
+Historical expenditures and the proposed appropriations in these accounts in FY18 are shown.
 The personnel data show permanent positions, including existing and proposed positions, funded with external funds.
 All permanent positions are listed by union and grade within the department or division.
 The total salary request is listed for these positions by job title.
 The External Funds Projects page lists a description of each project's mission.